erkgmz/e-lp/README.md

 ## Getting started
 First clone this repo by going to your terminal and running `git clone git@github.com:erkgmz/e-lp.git`

-Change into the `/e-lp`.
+Change into the `/e-lp` directory.

-Run `npm install` to get all the required packages .
+Run `npm install` to get install required packages.

 Then run app in development with `npm start` and navigate to `localhost:8080`.